HunterKane/Starbucks-Reward-App-/README.md

 * What product(s) have the highest rank?
 * What types of offers to genders prefer?
 (What are the percentages of gender in the data?)
 * What is the age range that completes the most offers?
-* What is the income range that completes the most offers?
+* What is the income ranges of customers? (age and gender)

 <a name="prerequisite"/></a>
 ## Prerequisites